Robotic Lung Cancer Surgery: Would You Do This?

 Traditionally, lung cancer resections are done with an open incision or thoracotomy.
 This incision can be painful because it involves cutting through muscle and spreading the ribs.

-According to surgeons, if pain following surgery is not adequately managed, patients may face an increased risk of developing pneumonia as then can find it difficult to cough and clear their lungs of secretions.
+According to surgeons, if pain following surgery is not adequately managed, patients may face an increased risk of developing pneumonia.
+Patients with pneumonia can find it difficult to cough and clear their lungs of secretions.

 Robotic surgery is less invasive and more successful, and doctors have reported that their patients recover more quickly.
 Want to know how it works?